JCR-CTF/ucc_project_docs/ucc_docs/docs/SIMULATION/Accounts/Admin Roles/Admin Roles.md

 * MANAGE_SUBMISSIONS

 # Editor
-Editors are admins who are intended to manage the copy and content of UCC Cyber Range.
+Editors are admins who are intended to manage the copy and content of UCCD.
 They are only able to modify page content and issue notifications.

 Editors have the following permissions: